-Student Darya Bandarchuk was nearly 2,000 miles from Springfield Technical Community College, but she felt at home at the Society of Women Engineers Annual Conference.
+Student Clair Yiting Gu was nearly 2,000 miles from Springfield Technical Community College, but she felt at home at the Society of Women Engineers annual conference.

-Ms. Bandarchuk, of West Springfield, was one of eight STCC students who traveled to Austin, Texas, for the SWE, where they joined 14,000 attendces, including college students, academic women and professional women.
-Ms. Bandarchuk said she loved the opportunity to meet women who are interested in engineering.
+Gu, of Springfield, was one of eight STCC students who traveled to Austin, Texas, for the SWE conference to join 14,000 attendees, including college students, academic women and professional women.